-Customers whose businesses receive many incoming calls may want to have one or more additional contact numbers for those purposes that are separate from their existing home or personal mobile numbers.
+Customers who receive many incoming calls may want to have one or more additional contact numbers to separate business calls from personal calls.
 At the same time, they may still want to be able to answer incoming calls to those numbers using their home or mobile phones.
 PortaBilling® now allows you to provide a so-called 2nd number service to satisfy those requirements.